qaware/heimdall/README.md

 This library implements a secure and upgradeable password hashing mechanism.
 See [this blog post](http://qaware.blogspot.de/2015/03/secure-password-storage-and.html) for details.

+## Why not just use PBKDF2, scrypt, bcrypt, etc.?

+Actually, this library uses these algorithms.
+But it makes it easier for you: no need to worry about iterations, salt generation and the same.
+And if a flaw is discovered in one of the algorithms, the library makes sure that the hashes in your database are automatically updated to a secure format (provided you use the pattern as shown in the usage block down below).

 ## Usage

 ### Dependencies